microsoft/Data-Quality-Rule-Engine/README.md

 	   `dqObj.setSparkSession(spark)`

-3. Make the required entries in the metadata tables.
+3. Make the required entries in the metadata tables, as explained in section [Metadata Driven](https://github.com/microsoft/Data-Quality-Rule-Engine#metadata-driven).
 4. Invoke the method to apply the rules:

      `val applyDq = dqObj.applyDq(dataframe,source,entity,schema,pipelineId)`